Third Woman Press: Foreword and Bibliography

-Chicana Lesbians: The Girls Our Mothers Warned us About
+Chicana Lesbians: The Girls Our Mothers Warned Us About

-Published by TWP in 1991, Chicana Lesbians is an anthology edited and curated by lesbian writer Carla Trujillo.
+Published by TWP in 1991, Chicana Lesbians: The Girls Our Mothers Warned Us About is an anthology edited and curated by lesbian writer Carla Trujillo.

 Themes

 One of the most prominent themes in the anthology is food.
 Authors used typical Chicano foods to portray lesbian sexual desire and refer to female body parts.
 The queering of Chicano food validates the women's wants and feelings in a Chicano context.
-Published by TWP in 1991, Chicana Lesbians is an anthology edited and curated by lesbian writer Carla Trujillo.